-TDR history: making a difference for over three decades
+TDR history: making a difference since 1974

 "TDR uses the tools of scientific investigation to understand why good drugs, good diagnostic tests, and good preventive strategies fail to reach people in need.
 In other words, to find the barriers to access, including costs, in impoverished settings and break them down.”

 Dr Margaret Chan Director-General, the World Health Organization

 TDR’s rich legacy began with the agreement at the World Health Assembly in May,1974 to set up the programme.
 This milestone was celebrated during 2014 with numerous events, including presentations by alumni on the impact on numerous diseases and regions, and a special PLOS-NTD collection of articles authored by former and current staff.

 Special PLOS Collection on TDR 40 year history

 In a special PLOS journal collection, TDR former and current staff provide their views on key challenges and lessons learned during the 40 year history, and explain how and why the approaches and workplans changed through time.
 This includes the type of research supported, the way it was conducted and even the diseases covered.
 As the needs in the countries evolved, so too has the Programme.

 Read the whole PLOS NTD collection on the TDR 40 year history

 - What have we learned from 40 years of supporting research and capacity building?